Snow cover

 What the indicators measure

-The indicators illustrate independent elements of terrestrial snow over Canada and how it is changing over time.
+The indicators illustrate elements of terrestrial snow over Canada and how they are changing over time.
 The indicators reported include spring snow cover extent, annual snow cover duration and March snow water equivalent.

 Why these indicators are important

 Canada is a snowy country.
 Sixty-five (65) percent of Canada's land mass has annual snow cover for more than 6 months of the year.
-Changes in snow cover have important and far-reaching consequences for ecological and human systems.
-For example, the melting of ice and snow stored in mountain snowpacks is critical for a multitude of sectors including aquatic ecosystems, agriculture, hydro-electric power generation, and recreational activities.
+Changes in the number of days with snow cover can affect both ecosystems and human systems.
+For example, changes snow cover duration can affect habitat availability, migration timing in bird species, and the length of the growing season for both native plants and farmed agricultural crops.
+The melting of ice and snow stored in mountain snowpacks is critical for a multitude of sectors including aquatic ecosystems, agriculture, hydro-electric power generation, and recreational activities.

 Changing snow cover duration, extent, and snow water equivalent have a disproportionate effect on Northern communities, including Inuit, Métis, and Indigenous peoples.
-Snow and ice are critically important in the traditional ways of life for many of these communities: connection to place and land, transmission of traditional knowledge and land skills, access to food and water, and mental health aspects are all subject to change with changing weather patterns.
+Snow and ice are critically important in the traditional ways of life for many of these communities: connection to place and land, transmission of traditional knowledge and land skills, access to food and water, and mental health aspects are all impacted by climate change.

 Because of its white colour, snow reflects a high proportion of incoming sunlight.
 Snow cover is therefore an important factor influencing the Earth's surface temperature because it determines how much of the energy from the sun is absorbed by the Earth's surface.
 A decrease in snow cover contributes to positive feedback because the highly reflective snow surface is replaced by bare soil or vegetation which absorbs more incoming sunlight.
 This increased absorption of sunlight warms the surface and contributes to additional snow melt in the surrounding area.
 This effect is called the "snow-albedo feedback."